notty-geek/BCPNS/README.md

 Your sponsorship helps us keep a team of maintainers actively working to build up the project and ensure it stays up-to-date. we'd greatly appreciate the contribution.

-All contributions will be able to see into our Open Collective, which holds our funds and keeps an open ledger on how donations are spent.
+All contributions will be able to see into our Open Collective, which holds our funds and keeps an open ledger on how money are spent.